Adobe-Marketing-Cloud/reactor-user-docs/README.md

 * Custom action scripts within a rule can be loaded in parallel, but are executed sequentially ​
 * If you avoid Page Top and Page Bottom rules, the code is mostly asynchronous, with a path to getting fully async ​

-## Requirements

-Launch requires the following:

-* You must be an Adobe Experience Cloud customer.
-* You must deploy the Launch or DTM embed code on your web pages.

 ## Adobe Launch FAQ

-Frequently asked questions about the new tag management capabilities, announced in March 2017.

 #### What is Launch?